harvard-dce/canvas-docker/README.md

 * The resulting canvas image is built and run using `RAILS_ENV=development`.
 At some point I might try creating a separate "production" flavor, but, because docker doesn't allow the setting of build-time variables except in the `Dockerfile`, it would require a separate `Dockerfile`.
 Also, when I did try building with `RAILS_ENV=production`, the resulting instance had issues with routing errors to the compiled assets, and the `db:initial_setup` rake task threw lots of warnings about missing triggers (?).
 So that.
 * Everything is currently somewhat "opinionated" in that things that would be nice to have configurable are hard-coded, e.g., postgres and canvas usernames, postgres network settings, path to the postgres data, etc.
-* The `Dockerfile` process mostly follows Canvas's [Quick Start](https://github.com/instructure/canvas-lms/wiki/Quick-Start) guidelines with a few exeptions:
+* The `Dockerfile` build process mostly follows Canvas's [Quick Start](https://github.com/instructure/canvas-lms/wiki/Quick-Start) guidelines with a few exeptions:
     * as mentioned above, `RAILS_ENV=development`
     * redis is installed, configured and used
     * the `delated_job` background task is executed
     * postgres is configured to not require a password for local connections, or for connections originating within a network defined by Docker's default network bridge setup: 172.17.0.0/16.
-    * everything is executed as root.
-This is me being lazy and I hope to fix this by creating/using a `canvas` user at some point.

 ## Contributors